 An xml format dictionary can be seamlessly included as the first event when writing events to a file, buffer, or network.
-Refer to Appendix D for details on the format of a dictionary.
-To write a dictionary, simply call the following routine before writing any events and it will be seemlessly included as the first event in the first block.
+Refer to Appendix C for details on the format of a dictionary.
+To write a dictionary, simply call the following routine int evWriteDictionary(int handle, char xmlDictionary)

+before writing any events and it will be seemlessly included as the first event in the first block.
 If events have already been written, an error will be returned.
 When reading events, simply call the following routine to get the dictionary, as a string, if it was defined: